SubratShrestha/Notes/UNSW/20T2/1521Comp/FileHandling.md

 <img src="C:\Users\subra\Documents\Notes\UNSW\20T2\1521Comp\FileHandling.assets\image-20200726161705650.png" alt="image-20200726161705650" style="zoom:80%;" />

-That is the linux/unix file system, and its a graph, not a tree, there can be links between them.
+That is the linux/unix file system, and its a graph, not a tree, there can be links (symbolic links) between them.

 Its kinda annoying to be specifying the full absolute pathname every time, so we have a current working directory (cwd) which every program has.
 The the `.` means current working directory.